US, China fight over Taiwan again - ExBulletin

 The exclusion of Taiwan undermines the important work of the UN and its related organs, all of which should benefit greatly from its contributions, Blinken said.
 That is why we encourage all United Nations Member States to join us in supporting Taiwan’s strong and meaningful participation throughout the United Nations system and in the international community.

-At this October 22 meeting, administration officials “reiterated the United States’ commitment to meaningful Taiwanese participation in the World Health Organization and the United Nations Framework Convention on Change. climate and discussed ways to highlight Taiwan’s ability to contribute to efforts on a wide range of issues, the state said.
+At this October 22 meeting, administration officials reiterated the United States’ commitment to Taiwan’s meaningful participation in the World Health Organization and the United Nations Framework Convention on Climate Change. and discussed ways to highlight Taiwan’s ability to contribute to efforts on a wide range of issues, the State Department said.

-In addition to complaining about Biden’s initial comments, China has reacted angrily to this discussion, blaming the administration for making irresponsible statements that encourage Taiwan independence and demanding an end to official U.S. contacts with the government. from the island.
+In addition to complaining about Bidens’ first comments, China has reacted angrily to this discussion, blaming the administration for making irresponsible statements that encourage Taiwan independence and demanding an end to official U.S. contacts with it. the government of the islands.

 Taiwan’s participation in the activities of international organizations should be managed in accordance with the one-China principle, Foreign Ministry spokesman Wang Wenbin said.
 Taiwan’s attempts to expand its so-called international space with foreign support inherently seek to expand the space for Taiwan’s independence and secession.
 It will surely end in failure.